Fast coherent control of an NV- spin ensemble using a KTaO3 dielectric resonator at cryogenic temperatures: Appendix

 \begin{itemize} \itemsep0em \item Static magnetic field vector $B_0$. \item Simulated AC magnetic field ($B_1$) vectors and frequency. \item Gaussian ensemble broadening. \item Hyperfine coupling (MHz). \item Laser intensity within the sample volume. \end{itemize}

 The \Bzero field vector and the ensemble broadening parameters allow us to calculate the Rabi oscillation signal contributions arising from detuned spin transitions.
 The OMDR transition frequencies themselves can be calculated from solving the relevant eigenvalues of the \nv Hamiltonian similar to Ref.~\onlinecite{Sewani2020}.
-Though Rabi oscillations can be calculated directly from the Hamiltonian as well, it is preferable to use the analytical Rabi formula in the rotating frame given in Supplementary Eq.~\ref{eq:rabi} to reduce the computation time.
+Though Rabi oscillations can be calculated directly from the Hamiltonian as well, it is preferable to use the analytical Rabi formula in the rotating frame given in Eq.~\ref{eq:rabi} to reduce the computation time.

-The \Bone distribution within the signal collection volume is represented as a function $\omega$\textsubscript{1}(x,y,z) which can be obtained from an EM simulation of the structure, and is plotted in Fig.~\ref{fig:laser_bfield}b.
+The \Bone distribution within the signal collection volume is represented as a function $\omega$\textsubscript{1,\textit{N}}(x,y,z) which can be obtained from an EM simulation of the structure, and is plotted in Fig.~\ref{fig:laser_bfield}(b).
+This $\omega$\textsubscript{1,\textit{N}}(x,y,z) is calculated for each NV\textsuperscript{-} orientation labelled by the subscript $N$.
 The \Bone data is scaled according to the Rabi frequency measured for each MW power applied.
 Further, as we know that the component of the \Bone field perpendicular to the NV\textsuperscript{-} axis is responsible for the oscillations, we must scale the \Bone field by a factor of $\frac{\sin{(\theta)}}{\sin{(54.7^{\circ})}} \Omega_{\rm R}$ (approximation).
 Here $\theta$ represents the angle (in degrees) between the NV\textsuperscript{-} axes and the magnetic field vector $B_1$.

-The signal collection volume is effectively given by a simple laser intensity function within the diamond sample volume:
+The signal collection volume is effectively given by a simple gaussian laser intensity function within the diamond sample volume:

 The parameters of this function are summarized in Table~\ref{tab:laser_params}.